 - The ITEST project also requires teachers to have two of their students attend the summer training.
 RET and DR K-12 do not.

 - All teachers applying must be science or math certified.

 - Teachers should NOT apply to any of these programs if they will be transferring schools starting September, 2017.
 The school year commitment to and agreement with teachers and principals we make is school-specific, including the use of any equipment in classrooms, visits from or co-teaching with NYU graduate students, and K-12 student entry into entrepreneurship competitions on the NYU campus.

 In addition to NSF-funded programs, we have partnered with the NYC Department of Education and private funders to offer professional development to teachers and programming to K-12 students as part of NYC Summer STEM.

 As a University center for K-12 STEM education, we base our professional development offerings for teachers on research.
-Hallmarks of our teacher training programs include teachers as partners, graduate students as instructors, and hands-on learning as a main goal for both teachers and their students.
+Hallmarks of our teacher training programs include teachers as partners, graduate students as instructors, and hands-on, project-based learning as a main goal for both teachers and their students.
 To read more about results and reach of our programs, check out the #STEMNOW blog.

 We wish to acknowledge the National Science Foundation for its support of these projects through the following grants: award #1417769 (DRK12 program), award #1542286 (RET program) and award #1614085 (ITEST program).
 This work is undertaken at the NYU Tandon School of Engineering by Professor Vikram Kapila of the Mechatronics and Controls Laboratory, faculty colleagues at Tandon, the Center for K12 STEM Education, and faculty from from the New York University Steinhardt School of Culture, Education, and Human Development.